Methods of Cannabis Consumption

 Cons: Flower with the same strain name may still vary in potency, source and cannabinoid content.
 The smoke generated from burning papers and lighter fluid chemicals contain carcinogenic compounds.
-Patients with compromised immune systems or lung problems should consider other methods of cannabis.
+Users with compromised immune systems or lung problems should consider other methods of cannabis.

 A smokeless, efficient form of inhalation.
 Vaporizers heat cannabis plant matter (or its oil) to a temperature that forces trichomes away from the plant into the vapors.